 DOT Violation #3: Operating Commercial Motor Vehicles When Disqualified From Having a CDL

-Importance of The FMCSA 30-Minute Break Rule.
 This was the third most common DOT violation last year.
 Of course, no one can drive a vehicle without having a driver’s license.
 But many commercial truck drivers did so anyway.
 So, why would a driver get disqualified from having a CDL?
 There are many reasons that this takes place.
 The driver might have been under the influence of a controlled substance or alcohol.
 Or, the driver committed a felony or left the scene of an accident.
-Read about Motor Carrier Authority.
+Read about the Motor Carrier Authority .

-All about the NY HUT; New York Highway Use Tax Registration.
-Carriers can expect to pay a large fine when this DOT violation takes place.
 Last year, the average USDOT fine for this violation was well over $7,000.
-But keep in mind that sometimes these violations cost more money.
-In fact, all violations mentioned on this page are averages.
-Some violations will cost a carrier more than other carriers.
-This applies to the same violations in another location.
-Do you need more information about the cost of violations?
-If so, please contact our organization about violations today.
+But keep in mind that sometimes, these violations cost more money.
+All violations mentioned on this page are averages.
+Some violations will cost a carrier more than other airlines.
+This applies to the same abuses in another location.
+Do you need more information about the cost of infringements?
+If so, please get in touch with our organization about violations today.

 What Is an ELD (Sidewalk) Device?

-Tips to prepare for 2021 DOT Week.
+Tips to prepare for 2021 DOT Week .
 An ELD refers to an electronic logging device.
 So, what’s the purpose of an ELD?
 It gets attached to the engine of a vehicle.
 This is for safety.
 The ELD records the driving hours of drivers.
-This way, any government safety agent can track hours if violations take place.
-Sometimes ELD property gets used during safety inspections.
-During safety inspections, an agent can see if drivers make any common violations.
+This way, any government safety agent can track hours if violations occur.
+Sometimes, ELD property gets used during safety inspections.
+During safety inspections, an agent can see if drivers commit common breaches.
 That’s one reason why program after program in the FMCSA focuses on safety.
 The FMCSA cares about more than compliance.
-Its main focus is on preventing safety violations.
+Its primary focus is on preventing safety violations.

 We’re Ready To Share More Information About Violations With You

 Are you ready to learn more about the safety violations of drivers?
-If so, please contact our compliance department today.
+If so, please get in touch with our compliance department today.
 We can teach you all about safety violations that the government tries to prevent.
-Here at FMCSA Registration LLC, we’re serious when it comes to safety violations.
+Here at Registration LLC, we’re serious regarding safety violations.
 The last thing we want is for a customer (or drivers) to fall out of DOT compliance.
 That’s why we make an effort to educate drivers about safety violations.